Jschles1/Jschles1.github.io/_posts/2017-12-05-styling_react_components.markdown

 )
 ```

-* Use whenever you want to scope a style to a single element and not any other element in your application (or even in your component.
+* Use whenever you want to scope a style to a single element and not any other element in your application (or even in your component).
 * Also can be used to dynamically change styles on state or prop changes by changing the styles object properties.
 * One downside to this approach is that you cannot define pseudoselectors or media queries.
 Using a third party package called Radium can enable their use.